Why parcelLab?

 Research from the NRF also found that 12.7% of BORIS returns are fraudulent, saying that “BORIS return fraud is estimated to be 48% higher than returns to non-store locations.”

-All of this highlights the importance of having a tightly integrated ecommerce returns management system and ensuring real-time data sync.
+All of this highlights the importance of having a tightly integrated eCommerce returns management system and ensuring real-time data sync.

 Now that we’ve covered the basics of return fraud, let’s discuss how to detect it.
 Here are some tips you can incorporate into your returns management practices to help protect your business from scams.